xuankimtran/docs-1/pages/katalon-studio/docs/jenkins-docker-ubuntu.md

 > Requirements:
 >
-> * An active Katalon Runtime Engine license.
+> * An active floating Katalon Runtime Engine license.
 > * Docker and Jenkins already installed and configured.
 You can learn how to install Docker and Jenkins in this Jenkins guide: [Docker](https://www.jenkins.io/doc/book/installing/docker/).

 Docker is a platform for running applications in an isolated environment called a Docker container.
 Applications like Jenkins can be downloaded as read-only images, each of which is run in Docker as a container.

 However, when your Jenkins is installed on a dynamic Docker hosted in Ubuntu without GUI, you might not be able to configure build and integration with Katalon Studio from the user interface normally.

 This tutorial will guide you through configuring and building your Katalon Project with Jenkins on Docker hosted in Ubuntu.
+Your Katalon Project will be run with Katalon Studio Docker Image; hence pre-installed Katalon Studio and Katalon Runtime Engine in your local machine are not required.
+You can pull Docker Image for Katalon Studio at Docker Hub: [katalonstudio/katalon](https://hub.docker.com/r/katalonstudio/katalon).

 ## Integrate with Docker on Jenkins